aha-develop/aha-mcp/README.md

 - `AHA_API_TOKEN`: Your Aha!
 API token
 - `AHA_DOMAIN`: Your Aha! domain (e.g., yourcompany if you access aha at yourcompany.aha.io)
+- `AHA_PRODUCT_ID`: (Optional) Default product ID to use for the `get_releases` tool when no productId parameter is provided
+- `AHA_USER_EMAIL`: (Optional) Default user email address to use when assigning features.
+If set, you can assign features to yourself without specifying the email each time.

 ## IDE Integration